urulai/android/README.md

+MediaPlayerAndroid

-TV applications using leanback launcher.
+This is a TV application using leanback launcher.

-1) Media Player using SurfaceView.
+Media Player uses SurfaceView for video playback.
 Input video from https://vimeo.com/62735015 by Mitch Martinez.